GwendolyneFreddy/Shuri-Ninja/README.md

 ###### Shuri Ninja is not developed, supported, or endorsed by BioWare™ or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
 It was developed by Twinblades2, based on material from the game Baldur's Gate II and its expansion.
 ###### Baldur's Gate II: Shadows of Amn and Baldur's Gate II: Throne of Bhaal &copy; TSR, Inc. The BioWare Infinity Engine is &copy; BioWare Corp.
 All other trademarks and copyrights are property of their respective owners.

 ###### This mod was created to be freely enjoyed by all Baldur's Gate II players, and its content is free of rights.
-However, it should not be sold, published, compiled or redistributed in any form without the consent of the author.
+However, it should not be sold, published, compiled or redistributed in any form without the consent of the author.</br></br>

 ## Version history

-##### Version 2.0.0 - October nn, 2018
+#### Version 2.0.0 - October nn, 2018
 - tp2 split into components and commented for easier further updates.
 - Reorganized components (DESIGNATED numbers).
 - Added two sub-components (EE only): Shuri Ninja Kit may not wear heavier armor than leather and may not wear any armor.
 - Added BG2EE compatibility (probably with EET, but not yet tested).
 - No longer overwrites system files.
-- Uses HANDLE_CHARSETS function to add BG2EE compatibility for languages other than English.</li>
+- Used HANDLE_CHARSETS function to add BG2EE compatibility for languages other than English.</li>
 - Deleted unused files from mod folder.
 - Updated readme (Shri-Ninja now supports translated readmes).
 - Added French translation, including readme (Aalkaor and Gwendolyne).
 - Traification.
-- Updated installer <acronym title="Weimer Dialogue Utility">WeiDU</acronym> to v246.
+- Updated <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer to v246.

-##### Version 1 - February 10, 2004
+#### Version 1 - February 10, 2004
 - Initial release